 Every now and then, the notion that I loved teaching and should return to the classroom popped into my head.
 In the Spring of 2014, I gave myself a “now-or-never” ultimatum and, with the encouragement and support of many friends, obtained my certification as a special education teacher in New Jersey.

 I went back to the classroom since October, 2014.
 From February 2015 through June 2017, I was a Special Education Resource Teacher at First Avenue Elementary School in Newark, NJ.

-In the schools I’ve taught and the marketing ventures I’ve undertaken, I owe a great deal to the really smart, really creative people with whom I’ve had the honor to collaborate.
+In everything I’ve undertaken, I’ve owed a great deal to the really smart, really creative people with whom I’ve had the honor to collaborate.

 I’ve had the chance to participate in some firsts — at least I think they were firsts.
 If you know something I don’t, let me know!